sujith-eag/vu-library/docs/java/java_core/06_methods/06_super.md

 i in subclass: 2
 ```

-Although the instance variable i in B hides the i in A, super allows access to the i defined in the superclass. super can also be used to call methods that are hidden by a subclass.
+Although the instance variable `i` in B hides the `i` in A, super allows access to it.

+super can also be used to call methods that are hidden by a subclass.
-____

-#### Creating multilevel hierarchy
+## Creating multilevel hierarchy

-subclass Triangle is used as a superclass to create the subclass called ColorTriangle.
+subclass Triangle is used as a superclass to create the subclass called `ColorTriangle`.

-ColorTriangle inherits all of the traits of Triangle and TwoDShape and adds a field called
-color, which holds the color of the triangle.
+`ColorTriangle` inherits all of the traits of Triangle and `TwoDShape` and adds a field called color, which holds the color of the triangle.

 ```java
 // A multilevel hierarchy